gundamew/simple-gcp-image-server/README.md

 4. Move to the project `cd simple-gcp-image-server`
 5. `composer install` (You have to install composer first)
 6. Rename `src/settings.php.example` to `src/settings.php` and edit it
+    1. :warning: The `availableBuckets` setting would affect the `handlers` in `app.yml`
 7. Create database table
     1. Open Cloud SQL page
     2. Create database
-    3. Add your local IP to whitelist
+    3. Only allow SSL connection and add your local IP to whitelist
     4. Connect to Cloud SQL from local app (like Sequel Pro) using SSL
     5. Use `database/images.sql` to create table
 8. Deploy the service `gcloud app deploy [app.yml]`